 HISTORIC HEREFORDSHIRE and a gentler pace of life

 Follow the Golden Valley up to Hay-on-Wye, the border town with an abundance of book and independent shops, and a great place to while away the day before wending your way home along the foot of the Black Mountains.
-The Hay Festival of literature, arts and music runs from 25th May to 4th June 2017, www.hayfestival.com/wales.
+The Hay Festival of literature, arts and music takes place every year on the second May bank holiday, www.hayfestival.com/wales.

 Just a walk over Ewyas Harold Common is Dore Abbey, a former Cistercian monastery founded in 1147, host to many musical concerts and a yearly classical music festival.